Education and Community

 What does the Commission do to prevent lead from entering drinking water?

-The Commission has taken multiple steps to prevent lead from entering drinking water.
-All known lead service lines have been removed.
-At the treatment plant, water is treated to inhibit the corrosion of home plumbing.
-This treatment creates a coating within home plumbing that helps to prevent lead from leaching into water that has been sitting in the home’s plumbing and fixtures.
-Additionally, the Commission has a stable water supply that has provided water to the residents of Springfield since the 1930s.
+At the treatment plant, the water chemistry is adjusted to inhibit the corrosion of home plumbing (known as “corrosion control”).
+This treatment creates a coating within home plumbing that helps to minimize the risk of lead from leaching into water that has been sitting in the home’s plumbing and fixtures.
+The Commission samples for lead in accordance with water quality regulations to ensure the effectiveness of its corrosion control program.

 What extra steps can I take to prevent exposure to lead in drinking water?

-Remember to use only cold water for cooking and drinking; do not drink or cook with water from the hot water tap.
+Remember to use only cold water for cooking and drinking.
+Do not drink or cook with water from the hot water tap.
 Hot water can dissolve lead more quickly than cold water.

 Do I have a lead service line?